manuelprinz/xdg-basedir/README.md

 | --- | --- |
 | &ge; 1.0 | 0.7 (latest) |

+# Motivation

+My main motivation for writing this library was trying out some of the Java 8 and IntelliJ IDEA features, as well as becoming familiar with the deployment process on Maven Central / Sonatype.

+Although the library is very tiny and has close to no complexity (meaning you could easily implement the logic yourself), I wrote it in the hope that it may be useful to others.

 # Notes

 This library is versioned using Semantic Versioning as defined in the